The 50 best restaurants in London

 Chelsea - 315 Fulham Road, London SW10 9QH

-Michelin-starred chef Claude Bosi teamed up with his wife Lucy for this family affair in Chelsea, a true neighbourhood French bistro, albeit one worth crossing town for.
+Michelin-starred chef Claude Bosi teamed up with his wife Lucy for this family affair in Chelsea, a true neighbourhood French bistro, albeit one worth crossing town for (although a new outpost is due to open in Marylebone in 2025).
 Locals have firmly taken this neighbourhood spot to their hearts and all the reviews at the launch were stellar.
 Go for classic French fare with dishes as varied as cheese soufflé or the very French frogs' legs and enjoy the wine priced by the metre.
 All that and it's an absolutely perfect spot for a long lunch.
+They've since opened a second Josephine in Marylebone, but the Chelsea original is the one to beat.

 More about Josephine